 These organic lawn care basics are not cures to lawn problems, rather they are cultural management practices - which are the things we do everyday to keep our lawns in excellent health, and to provide them with the greatest chance of both preventing, and naturally fighting off lawn problems with the least amount of intervention by us.

 The amount of maintenance a lawn type requires is vitally important.
-We highly recommend Zoysia grass as the best environmentally friendly lawn type in Australia, for it's ability to naturally need far less mowing, has high pest and disease resistance, is less prone to weeds, only needs a fraction of the fertiliser of other lawns, and requires less water than other lawn types.
+I personally prefer Zoysia grass as my own favourite environmentally friendly lawn type, for its ability to naturally need less mowing, high pest and disease resistance, less prone to weeds, needing less water and only needing a fraction of the fertiliser of other lawns.

-If Zoysia is not the right lawn for you, or your region, then carefully research which of the other lawn types require the least lawn mowing, has least thatch build up, and has the greater resistance to weeds and disease.
+If Zoysia is not the right lawn for you, or your region - Zoysia is for warmer regions only - then carefully research which of the other lawn types require the less lawn mowing, has least thatch build up, needs least water, and has the greater resistance to weeds and disease.

 Soil pH represents the levels of acidity and alkalinity in the lawn soil.
 Lawns will thrive and remain their healthiest when their soils are properly balanced.
 However, major turf problems can occur when these levels are out of whack.
 So it's important to ensure our lawn soil pH is correct.